schneebergerlab/GameteBinning_tetraploid/Pipeline.md

 Pipeline
 =
 This is the pipeline explaining how gamete binning in tetraploid (potato) works.
-Some intermediate data are provided here, if you want to have a test run for some steps given below.
+Intermediate data (for running gamete_binning_tetra) are provided [here] (https://mega.nz/folder/OhkkyDDQ#cb5j-u8BxyCIfxQ-rBAkfQ), if you want to have a test run.

 ##### Step 0.
 Prepare data